AuroransSolis/auroranssolis.github.io/_posts/2024-02-14-macros-rule.markdown

 ```

 Note here how we're matching on literal tokens - `rock`, `paper`, and `scissors`.
 We aren't checking
-if the two tokens are the same (because we can't), instead we're spelling out every state that the
+if the two tokens are the same (~~because we can't~~although we could[^1]), instead we're spelling
-input _could_ be in.
-Let's take this idea and combine it with some other macro patterns and do
+out every state that the input _could_ be in.
+Let's take this idea and combine it with some other
-something a little more interesting, say, adding up every other literal in a list of inputs.
+macro patterns and do something a little more interesting, say, adding up every other literal in a
+list of inputs.

 ```rs
 macro_rules! add_every_other {